-- 8.1.
-Refugees displaced by war from a number of other countries have made Greater Cambridge their home over recent years.
-This includes refugees from Syria, and more recently from Afghanistan and Ukraine. - 8.2.
-South Cambridgeshire in particular had the highest number of Ukrainians offered accommodation by local residents (normally in their own homes), under the national Homes for Ukraine and Ukraine Family sponsorship schemes, compared to all other district councils in the country. - 8.3.
-The councils have worked closely with partners to receive refugees from these areas, accessing grant funding and ensuring that support is available to those affected. - 8.4.
-With some placements under the Homes for Ukraine scheme coming to an end, the focus has moved to preventing these households from becoming homeless, including securing more permanent accommodation for those who need it; although again, the shortage of social and private rented sector housing is a challenge with other competing priorities.
+- 9.1 Refugees displaced by war from a number of other countries have made Greater Cambridge their home over recent years.
+This includes refugees from Syria, and more recently from Afghanistan and Ukraine. - 9.2 South Cambridgeshire in particular had the highest number of Ukrainians offered accommodation by local residents (normally in their own homes), under the national Homes for Ukraine and Ukraine Family sponsorship schemes, compared to all other district councils in the country. - 9.3 The councils have worked closely with partners to receive refugees from these areas, accessing grant funding and ensuring that support is available to those affected. - 9.4 With some placements under the Homes for Ukraine scheme coming to an end, the focus has moved to preventing these households from becoming homeless, including securing more permanent accommodation for those who need it; although again, the shortage of social and private rented sector housing is a challenge with other competing priorities.
 Both councils have been successful in securing additional funding to purchase market homes through the Local Authority Housing Fund.

-9. Community led /cooperative housing
+10. Community led /cooperative housing

-- 9.1.
-The councils are supportive of community led development which enables local groups to provide homes for local people through public support and community ownership. - 9.2.
-We will work with any community-led housing groups who wish to bring forward schemes in the area.
-We will signpost them to available support and may, in some cases, be able to provide start-up or other small grants, subject to availability of funding. - 9.3.
-Any schemes coming forward will need to accord with the general housing policies within the Local Plans, and be aligned to Neighbourhood Plans where relevant.
-Where development is outside of the village framework within
+- 10.1 The councils are supportive of community led development which enables local groups to provide homes for local people through public support and community ownership. - 10.2 We will work with any community-led housing groups who wish to bring forward schemes in the area.
+As the councils' main priority for use of our own housing land is to deliver mainstream affordable housing, we are unlikely to be able to offer free or cheap land.
+However, we will signpost groups to available support and may, in some cases, be able to provide start-up or other small grants, subject to availability of funding. - 10.3 Any schemes coming forward will need to accord with the general housing policies within the Local Plans and be aligned to Neighbourhood Plans where relevant.
+Where development is outside of the village framework within South Cambridgeshire, schemes will be considered under the existing Exception Sites policy. - 10.4 The National Planning Policy Framework (NPPF) states that the landlord for affordable housing for rent (other than Build to Rent schemes) should be a

-South Cambridgeshire, schemes will be considered under the existing Exception Sites policy.
+Registered Provider.
+Whilst we support this view, we will consider exceptions where community led groups, such as charitable trusts and community land trusts, come forward with affordable housing schemes for local people, and can demonstrate that the homes will be properly managed and maintained.

-- 9.4.
-The National Planning Policy Framework (NPPF) states that the landlord for affordable housing for rent (other than Build to Rent schemes) should be a Registered Provider.
-Whilst we support this view, we will consider exceptions where community led groups, such as charitable trusts and community land trusts, come forward with affordable housing schemes for local people, and can demonstrate that the homes will be properly managed and maintained. - 9.5.
-The allocation of any community led housing tenancies will need to be agreed on a scheme-by-scheme basis with the relevant local authority.
+10.5 The allocation of any community led housing tenancies will need to be agreed on a scheme-by-scheme basis with the relevant local authority.

-10. Self and custom-build Housing
+11. Self and custom-build Housing